kabirdhillon7/SwiftFlix/README.md

 Some of the main features include:

 - Now Playing Tab
-  - Displays a list of movies currently playing in theaters.
+  - Displays a list of movies currently playing in theaters, popular movies, and upcoming movies.
   - Allows users to tap on a movie to see its details.
     - Movie details include poster image, backdrop image, title, plot description, and rating.
     - Provides the option to bookmark a movie.
-- Saved Tab
+- List Tab
-  - Shows a list of bookmarked movies.
+  - Shows a list of saved and watched movies.
-  - Allows users to tap on a saved movie to see its details, similar to the Now Playing Tab.
+  - Allows users to tap on a listed movie to see its details, similar to the Now Playing Tab.
 - Search Tab
   - Enables users to search for movies.
   - Users can tap on a search result to view its details, similar to the Now Playing Tab.